Walking in the Malverns

 For people arriving by train at Great Malvern Station, the "Route to the Hills" guides you up from the Station onto the Hills with a series of information points including "QR codes" for those people with mobile phones with internet access.
 Maps showing the Route to the Hills can be found here (from Great Malvern Station) and here (from Priory Road).

 For those needing refreshment whilst on the Hills, there are a number of cafés and pubs in convenient locations.
-There are cafés at St Ann's Well (closed during the week in winter), and The Kettle Sings on Jubilee Drive.
+There are cafés at St Ann's Well (closed during the week in winter), and The Kettle Sings on Jubilee Drive, CafeH20 at the Malvern Hills Geo-Centre at the Wyche Cutting, Sally's Place on the A449 opposite the British Camp car park and the Regents Village Shop at Westminster Bank (off West Malvern Road).
 There are also various cafés within the town of Great Malvern.

 There are also pubs serving food:

 - at the Wyche Cutting - Wyche Inn and Chase Inn

 - at British Camp - the Malvern Hills Hotel and

 - on West Malvern Road - Brewers Arms